-To round off the 3 week Sri Lanka route, head back to the nations capital.
-I’d advise to spend the night in Colombo, before your flight back home or to your next destination.
+To round off the 3 week Sri Lanka route, head back to the nation’s capital.
+I’d advise spending the night in Colombo, before your flight back home or to your next destination.
 Enjoy some of the delicious food Colombo has to offer.
 Get your fill before you leave, because trust me, you will definitely miss the food once you fly off.

-The best thing about travelling in shoulder or low season in Sri Lanka is that you never have to book your accommodation in advance.
+The best thing about travelling in the shoulder or low season in Sri Lanka is that you never have to book your accommodation in advance.
 The main advantage of never having to book your accommodation in advance is that you can barter with the guesthouse owner.
-My top tip with accommodation in Sri Lanka is never pay full price.
-The owners will 9 times out of 10 mention an increased price when you ask them the cost of a room per night.
-Everytime I attempted to barter, I managed to get the price of the room down at least 25%, so it pays to ask for a lower price.
+My top tip with accommodation in Sri Lanka is never paying full price.
+The owners will 9 times out of 10 mentions an increased price when you ask them the cost of a room per night.
+Every time I attempted to barter, I managed to get the price of the room down at least 25%, so it pays to ask for a lower price.

 The accommodation throughout Sri Lanka varies significantly.
 The major tourist destinations have everything from huge resorts and boutique hotels to small family run guesthouses.
 The guesthouses are your best option when you’re on a tight budget.
 Hostels were hard to come by.
 Colombo was the only place I found hostels with dorms.

 Your best bet for getting around Sri Lanka is by public transport.
 Trains are by far the comfiest mode of public transport (when you manage to get a seat).
 Unfortunately, trains do not operate everywhere on the island.
 They mainly operate in the hill country and the west coast, from south to north.
 Trains can be extremely cheap when you buy a ticket in unreserved 3rd class, which is nowhere near as bad it sounds, trust me.